octoana/monorepo-code-scanning-action/README.md

 The  `republish-sarif` Action allows the unscanned parts of the project to pass the required CodeQL checks.

-The SARIF is reublished, meaning a complete set of Code Scanning results is attached to the PR, copied from the target branch, whether or not the project was changed during the PR.
+The SARIF is republished, meaning a complete set of Code Scanning results is attached to the PR, copied from the target branch, whether or not the project was changed during the PR.

 ## Limitations